-The Cairn Energy PLC Group seeks to deliver value for shareholders from the discovery and development of hydrocarbons within a sustainable self-funding business model: maintaining a balanced portfolio, seeking operation excellence and delivering a sustainable business.
+The Cairn Energy PLC Group ("Cairn" or the "Group") seeks to deliver value for shareholders from the discovery and development of hydrocarbons within a sustainable self-funding business model: maintaining a balanced portfolio, seeking operation excellence and delivering a sustainable business.

 The Group’s activities have been focused on assets at exploration, appraisal and development stages; from 2017, production income has been received for the first time for several years.
 Due to the level of costs incurred in developing the fields which are now generating income, it is unlikely that any taxable profits will be realised in the current year.
 However, the Group does pay employer taxes, stamp and import duties and other taxes including sales taxes as well as collecting and remitting employee taxes and withholding taxes thereby contributing significantly to the economy of the countries in which it operates.

 In its approach to tax, the Group relies on the following key principles:

 Corporate responsibility is key to Cairn and its business principles are based on these core values:

 - Respect: Cairn acts with respect for people, their communities, the environment, human rights and the law.

 - Responsibility: Cairn behaves fairly and ethically and is accountable for its actions.
 The Group believes in, and acts on, its responsibility to care for people, society and the environment.

 - Relationships: Cairn acts honestly, transparently and with integrity to develop strong, lasting relationships with all our stakeholders.